d2s/colorpicker/README.md

 ## Why this was made?

 Idea behind of the project was to create a placeholder example that could be used as a tool for future Design Systems projects.
 There are various color picker tools, but I felt that this could be a way to make them better for more specific use cases.
-For example, when a product/service/company has list of preferred colors, it helps to make those more easily available for the potential users.
+For example, when a product/service/company has list of preferred colors, it helps to make those available for the potential users.

 ## Thanks to people